echemdb/unitpackage/doc/usage/unitpackage_usage.md

 local_entry
 ```

 Single entries can also be selected by their identifier from a collection.
-For our example database such identifiers can directly be inferred from [echemdb.org](https://www.echemdb.org) for each entry.
+For our example database such identifiers can directly be inferred from [echemdb.org](https://www.echemdb.org/cv) for each entry.

 ```{code-cell} ipython3
 entry = db['engstfeld_2018_polycrystalline_17743_f4b_1']
 entry
 ```

-### Accessing Resource Metadata
+### Resource Metadata

 The metadata associated with the resource is located in `db.package.get_resource('echemdb').custom['metadata']`.
 From an `entry` such information can be retrieved by `entry['name']`,